Strategic Defence of the Parity Accord

 Executive Summary

 Each response is grounded in a system structured around Parity of Esteem, shared sovereignty, institutional balance, and enforceable cooperation.
-Taken together, these principles are intended to ensure that the model can withstand rigorous scrutiny, maintain public confidence, and provide a durable basis for any future constitutional transition authorised by democratic consent.
+Taken together, these principles ensure that the model can withstand rigorous scrutiny, maintain public confidence, and provide a durable basis for any future constitutional transition authorised by democratic consent.

 This section addresses the foundational objections most likely to arise in public debate, parliamentary examination, referendum campaigns, or institutional review.